Lawin0129/NFS-World-Offline/README.md

         - Vinyls Customization.
         - Paints Customization.
 * Treasure Hunt
+# Command Line Commands
+- `> help {commandName}` - Outputs a list of commands, `commandName` parameter is optional and can be used to show more information about a specific command.
+- `> holiday {type}` - Sets the current Need for Speed World holiday type.
 # Issues
 * Powerups WILL NOT work due to unfinished XMPP server.
 * Launching using launch args will not work as it gives "Error Code 7", you will have to use the Soapbox Race World Launcher (do not disable the proxy).